 Exhibitors will be encouraged to clean their trailers prior to transport of their project, and discouraged from mixing their animals with animals from other farms on their trailers.

-Question # 11: In addition to the affidavits, are there additional procedures that will be followed leading up to and during the 2020 Fairfield County Fair that help ensure everyone adheres to the rule banning the use of ractopamine in swine?
+Question # 11: In addition to the affidavit, are there additional procedures that will be followed leading up to and during the 2020 Fairfield County Fair that help ensure everyone adheres to the rule banning the use of ractopamine in swine?

 Question #12: The Ohio State Fair requires that a parent or guardian be certified on PQA+.
 Is that required in Fairfield County?